Watchmaker Glossary

 Chain

-Said of a surface dug with a chisel in the field of a metal plate, to receive the enamel.
+Refers to a surface dug with a chisel in the field of a metal plate, to receive the enamel.

-Chaperone or account wheel
+Chaperone or counting wheel

 Lost hinges